-To reduce your waiting period, you must write to us within 30 days after the life insured's cover under the group income protection policy ends.
+To reduce your waiting period, you must write to us within 30 days after the end of the life insured's cover under the group income protection policy.
 If we agree to your request, we reduce your waiting period from the next premium due date.